netbrain/zwift/README.md

 `USER=Fred zwift` perfect if your neighbor fred want's to try zwift, and you don't want to mess up your zwift config.

+You can also set these in `~/.config/zwift/config` to be sourced by the zwift.sh script on execution.

 ## How can I persist my login information so i don't need to login on every startup?

-To authenticate through Zwift automatically simply create the following file `~/.config/zwift/credentials` with the following contents:
+To authenticate through Zwift automatically simply add the following file `~/.config/zwift/config`:
 ```
 ZWIFT_USERNAME=username
 ZWIFT_PASSWORD=password